The Ultimate Venice Photography Guide: Top Tips for Capturing the Floating City

 Aerial Views

-Climbing vantage points like the Campanile di San Marco or the Scala Contarini del Bovolo provides breathtaking panoramic views of Venice.
+Climbing vantage points like the Campanile di San Marco or the Scala Contarini del Bovolo provide breathtaking panoramic views of Venice.
 From these heights, photographers can capture the city’s intricate maze of canals, rooftops, and bell towers, offering a fresh perspective on its layout.

 Reflections